lawless-m/watchpeopledie-bot/README.md

 TODO
 ----

-Upload files to Liveleak that have not already been uploaded
+* Upload files to Liveleak that have not already been uploaded
+* Post notice to appropriate Reddit thread